yolanother/UnitySimpleHumeTTS/README.md

 2. Open your Unity project.

-3. In Unity, go to `Assets > Import Package > Custom Package...`.
+3. In Unity, go to `Window > Package Manager`.

-4. Select the `UnitySimpleHumeTTS.unitypackage` file from the cloned repository.
+4. Click the `+` button and select `Add package from disk...`.

+5. Navigate to the cloned repository and select the `package.json` file.

-5. Click `Import` to add the package to your project.
+6. Click `Open` to add the package to your project.

 ### Using Unity Package Manager